-Available funds comprise cash at bank and in hand.
+Cash and cash equivalents comprise cash at bank and on hand.

 Equity

 Dividend

 Dividend expected to be distributed for the year is recognised as a separate item under equity.

 Income tax and deferred tax

 Current tax liabilities and current tax receivable are recognised in the statement of financial position as calculated tax on the taxable income for the year, adjusted for tax of previous years' taxable income and for tax paid on account.